Have you ever gone out hiking, only to be utterly and helplessly unprepared?

-We’ve gotten soaked in a torrential downpour, only packed one granola bar for an 8-mile hike, and had carried too much in our backpacks and really paid the price the next morning.
+We’ve gotten soaked in a torrential downpour with no raincoat and only packed one granola bar for an 8-mile hike.
+We’ve even carried too much in our backpacks and really paid the price the next morning.

 But how do you avoid these blunders, and know how to prepare for them in the first place?
 Let’s just say we learned the hard lessons of hiking in the Pacific Northwest so you don’t have to!
 In this post, we’re covering the 10 essentials for hiking in the Pacific Northwest you may need on your next trail!